dapplets/dapplet-docs/docs/ex06-viewport-adapter.md

 title: "Ex06: Viewport adapter"
 ---

-Task: change twitter adapter to **common** adapter and check it on Twitter, YouTube, Instagram and Dapplets.org.
+Task: change the twitter adapter to a **common** adapter and check it on Twitter, YouTube, Instagram and Dapplets.org.

 The initial code for this example is in [master](https://github.com/dapplets/dapplet-template/tree/master).

-Change twitter adapter to **common** adapter in `/dapplet.json` with a right version:
+Change twitter adapter to a **common** adapter in `/dapplet.json` with a right version:

 ```json
 {